A First Time Buyer's guide to Mortgages

 • Even outside the fixed-rate period, some mortgages have additional exit fees of £75-300 (sometimes called deeds release fees), so check for those.

-• If you buy another property before you have paid off your mortgage, you may want to transfer your mortgage to that property.
+• If you move house before you’ve paid off your mortgage, you may want to transfer your existing mortgage to your new property.
 This process is called porting.

-• There are also instances where a mortgage can’t be ported.
-Examples of this are if you are buying or selling a Shared Ownership property or if you are adding a partner to the mortgage.
-If these apply to you, and you try to move during your fixed period, you may incur early repayment charges.
+• Do be aware that there are also situations where a mortgage can’t be ported.
+These include if you’re buying or selling a Shared Ownership property, or if you’re adding a partner to the mortgage.

-• Insurance: You might be required to purchase life insurance or building insurance as part of your mortgage agreement.
+• Insurance: You might be required to purchase life insurance or buildings insurance as part of your mortgage agreement.

 It's sensible to seek independent financial advice, for example by talking to a mortgage broker, to find the best mortgage option for your specific situation.
 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.